2lab-ai/aws-instant-terminal/README.md

   - Offer delete or reuse (start if stopped)
 - 6-EncVolume: Derive from PEM and locate volume
   - Name and LUKS passphrase derived from `sha256(.pem)`
-  - Reuse existing volume; else prompt to create
+  - Reuse existing volume; else auto-create with chosen size in instance AZ
 - 7-Launch: Start instance
   - Uses preset AMI if present (fast path); lightweight user-data
 - 8-Volume: Attach and mount (if enabled)